 Conflicting Ideas About Liability and Injury Value Can Derail a Settlement

-Sometimes the negotiating parties agree on some of the issues but not on others.
+Sometimes the negotiating parties agree on some issues but not on others.
 They might agree that their insured is somewhat responsible for your accident but not 100% liable.
-They might not agree that your injuries are as severe or catastrophic as you claim.
+They might disagree that your injuries are as severe or catastrophic as you claim.

 When these conflicts remain unresolved, you often must file a lawsuit to protect your legal rights.
 Fortunately, the Clark County Judicial system offers three alternative dispute resolution options to move your case forward: